Fit is everything in menswear.

 Pay close attention to the buttons on the front of your topcoat.
 The middle button, when buttoned, shouldn’t be about to pop off.
 Nor should the front of the jacket be too baggy (kind of like when you’d put on your dad’s jacket as a kid).

 Remember, that jacket needs to button easily over a suit jacket, sweater, or chambray shirt in equal measure.
-The Bonobos Stretch Italian Wool Topcoat is a suitably tailored option that even offers a bit of give, thanks to the wool-elastane blend.
+The Bonobos wool topcoat is a suitably tailored option that even offers a bit of give, thanks to the wool-elastane blend.

 Another solid option that makes it easier to dial in the fit?
 J. Crew, which makes its topcoats with precise suit sizing.
 Again, keep in mind that you’ll be layering your topcoat and size up as needed.
 In this case, the sizing system is certainly helpful.